riazvm/jetstackdemos/README.md

 Create a secret with the access token retrieved from the previous step

-> kubectl create secret generic tpp-auth-secret --namespace='tea' --from-literal=access-token='<REPLACE WITH ACCESS TOKEN>'
+> kubectl create secret generic tpp-auth-secret --namespace='coffee' --from-literal=access-token='<REPLACE WITH ACCESS TOKEN>'